GradleWeaver/simple-jlink/README.md

     excludeManPages = false
     stripDebug = false
     optimizeClassForName = false

+    // Extra modules to link that are not discovered by jdeps extraModules = listOf("module1", "module2", ...)

     // Single method to exclude header files, man pages, and debug symbols
     // Also sets the compression level to ZIP (maximum)